AkshathRaghav/AkshathRaghav.github.io/_projects/ambee.md

   {% include figure.liquid path="assets/img/ambee/oct/image_part_002.jpg" class="img-fluid rounded z-depth-1" slot="second" %}
 </img-comparison-slider>

+{% include theorem.md
+  type="Remark!"
+  name=""
+  statement="
-> You might notice the last plot having bad results.
+ You might notice the last plot having bad results.
 For this, recall how NAR saw the worst fires it has during the Sept-Oct period of '22.
 This sudden difference in the seasonality shows the limitations in our methodology.
-However, that is just the point we try to make.
-Seasonality is not everything, but it can help everything else.
+However, that is just the point we try to make -- seasonality is not everything.
+  "
+%}
+>

 # Talking Numbers!